Recommended Therapies: 2) ACT and Other Therapies

 Positive Psychotherapy

 Positive Psychotherapy (PPT) should not be confused with positive psychology.
 PPT is a psychotherapeutic method developed by Nossrat Peseschkian and colleagues in Germany in 1968.
 It is a humanistic psychodynamic psychotherapy based on the premise that human nature is intrinsically good.
-PPT is an integrative method that consists of humanistic, systemic, psychodynamic, and cognitive behaviour therapy (CBT) elements.
+PPT is an integrative method that combines humanistic, systemic, psychodynamic, and cognitive-behavioural therapy (CBT) elements.

 The founder of positive psychotherapy, Nossrat Peseschkian (1933–2010), was an Iranian-born German psychiatrist, neurologist and psychotherapist.
 In the late 1960s and early 1970s, he was inspired by different sources, which helped him develop his ideas about PPT.
-These include humanistic psychology, the humanistic teachings and virtues of the Bahai faith, problems between psychoanalysts and behaviour therapists at the time, and his encounters with prominent psychotherapists, such as Viktor Frankl, Jacob Moreno, Heinrich Meng and others.
+These include humanistic psychology, the humanistic teachings and virtues of the Bahá'í Faith, conflicts between psychoanalysts and behaviour therapists at the time, and his encounters with prominent psychotherapists, such as Viktor Frankl, Jacob Moreno, Heinrich Meng, and others.

 PPT was initially called “differentiation analysis”, but in 1977, Peseschkian published his work in English, titled “Positive Psychotherapy”.
 For him, the term “positive” was a derivative of its Latin origin, positum, which means actual, real or concrete.
 One distinct feature of positive psychotherapy is the introduction of imagination and intuition into the healing process.
-This technique uses multicultural stories and metaphors to encourage people in therapy to view their mental health in unique and positive ways.
-The person in therapy is incorporated into the story to allow them to play an active role in the healing process.
+This technique uses multicultural stories and metaphors to help people in therapy view their mental health in unique, positive ways.
+The person in treatment is incorporated into the story to allow them to play an active role in the healing process.
 This interdisciplinary approach incorporates various forms of psychotherapy to help individuals become actively engaged in the therapy process.

-1. The principle of hope reflects the therapist’s effort to assist the patient in understanding and seeing their disorder from a new perspective so that it can be reinterpreted in a “positive” way.
+The principle of hope reflects the therapist’s effort to help the patient understand and see their disorder from a new perspective, so that it can be reinterpreted in a “positive” way.

-2. The principle of balance: Despite social and cultural differences and the uniqueness of every human being, it can be observed that during the management of their problems, people often refer to typical ways of coping in four different areas: a) body (health – psychosomatic); b) achievement (work – stress factors); c) contact (relationships – depression); and d) future (meaning of life – fears and phobia).
-Although these four areas are inherent in all humans, the emphasis is often more on body and achievement in the West, whereas in the East, the focus is more on contact and the future (the cross-cultural aspect of positive psychotherapy).
+The principle of balance: Despite social and cultural differences and the uniqueness of every human being, it can be observed that during the management of their problems, people often refer to typical ways of coping in four different areas: a) body (health – psychosomatic); b) achievement (work – stress factors); c) contact (relationships – depression); and d) future (meaning of life – fears and phobia).
+Although these four areas are inherent in all humans, the emphasis in the West is often more on the body and achievement.
+In contrast, in the East, it is more on contact and the future (the cross-cultural aspect of positive psychotherapy).

 Positive psychotherapy assumes all individuals, regardless of gender, ethnicity, age, social class, financial standing or mental health, possess two basic unconscious capabilities: the capability of perception and the capacity of love.
 According to Peseschkian, these capacities give rise to an individual’s general abilities.

-• The capability of perception drives a person to try to perceive the connections between different aspects of life, the reasons behind daily phenomena, and the meaning of existence.
+The capability of perception drives a person to seek connections between different aspects of life, the reasons behind daily phenomena, and the meaning of existence.

 Resources and Further Reading